dh-netsec-lab/dh-netsec-lab.github.io/cybersecurity/Enterprise-Cybersecurity-Lab/clearpass/README.md

 ## Troubleshooting Documentation

-Common issues documented in the lab:
+Common issues documented in the lab include:

 -   "User not found in Local User Repository"
 -   Incorrect NAS-IP-Address